jajclement/hotSSDS/README.md

 You first need to sign in to get your key, then add it to your parameters with the ``--tower-token 'yourkey'`` option.

 ### Test data
-You may want to test the installation before going with your own date.
+You may want to test the installation before going with your own data.

 If so, just use ````--fqdir tests/fastq/*{R1,R2}.fastq"```` e.g.
 ````